CHECK THE INFORMATION BELOW FOR UPDATES REGARDING AVAILABLE VARIETIES!

 JonaGold

-AVAILABLE
+NOW AVAILABLE

 Cross between the Golden Delicious and Jonathan.
 Large, round to round conic in shape with medium orange-red to red blush over faint striping and green-yellow ground colour.
 Firm, slightly coarse texture.
 Great for eating fresh and cooking.